Covington, Washington: Transportation

 The city's principal arterial is State Route 516, known locally as Southeast 272nd Street or Kent-Kangley Road, which runs through the city on its west–east route from Des Moines to Maple Valley.
-The only freeway that passes through the city is State Route 18, which passes through the west side of the city on a northeast–southwest route and, with its connection to Interstate 90 near Snoqualmie, is a major route used by vehicles traveling between south King County and Eastern Washington.
+The only freeway that passes through the city is State Route 18, which passes through the city on a northeast–southwest route.
+State Route 18, which connects Interstate 90 near Snoqualmie and Interstate 5 in Federal Way, is a major route used by vehicles traveling between south King County and Eastern Washington.

 Public transportation is provided by King County Metro.

 Emergency services

 Covington contracts with the King County Sheriff's Office for police services.
 Deputies assigned to Covington wear Covington uniforms and drive patrol cars marked with the city logo.
-There are currently 11 patrol officers, one traffic officer, one detective, and one chief assigned full-time to the city.
+There are currently 12 patrol officers, one chief, one sergeant, one school resource officer, one traffic officer, and one detective assigned full-time to the city.

 Covington is part of the Puget Sound Regional Fire Authority (RFA), along with the cities of Kent, and SeaTac and portions of unincorporated King County.
-The first fire station in the city limits, a 17,385 square foot fire station was opened in 2009 on SE 256th in 2009.
+The city's first fire station opened in 2009; it is a 17,385-square foot building located on Southeast 256th Street.
 The RFA's board meetings are conducted in the Covington fire station.